patricnilackshan/patricnilackshan/README.md

 - 👀 I’m interested in Technology, particularly gaming, and exploring new tech.
-- 🌱 I’m currently learning React, Express, and Go.
+- 🌱 I’m currently learning React and Express.
 - 💞️ I’m looking to collaborate on projects related to gaming, technology, or software development.
 - 📫 How to reach me pnilackshan@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've completed nearly 200 computer games and enjoy exploring technology by finding and utilizing its potential vulnerabilities.
-I'm skilled in repairing computers and gadgets, and proficient in Conda, Docker, Git, Markdown, Google Dorking, Python, C++, Java, JavaScript, TailwindCSS and muchmore.
+I'm skilled in repairing computers and gadgets, and proficient in Conda, Docker, Git, Go, Google Dorking, Markdown, Python, C++, Java, JavaScript, TailwindCSS and muchmore.

 <h3 align="left">Connect with me:</h3>